-A brief overview of the DSFTA research activities follows, including:
+A brief overview of current DSFTA research activities includes:

 (i) Continuation and refinement of long-standing projects.
 We mention just a few examples such as the "Plastic Busters" project in the field of marine pollution by plastic materials; the European H2020 projects "Build in Wood" in the environmental field and "CleanHME"; the "Blue Deal" project for clean energy production; the Calorimetric Electron Telescope (CALET) mission on the International Space Station (funded by JAXA, ASI and NASA) and the MAGIC/CTA (funded by INFN) experiment in the field of Astroparticle Physics (Astroparticle Physics), with on-orbit and ground-based instruments, respectively;

-(ii) other research activities started recently (e.g.: as a result of DM737, DM1061, DM1062) including the green project "Counteracting Pollinator Decline" for an assessment of the environmental sustainability of pesticides and development of bee-friendly agro-ecological strategies, and the green project "Organic Functionalization of Graphene for Hydrogen Storage Applications" for the development of three-dimensional graphene matrices for the storage and transport of hydrogen;
+(ii) other research activities started recently including the project "Last Neanderthals" funded by the EU as a Synergy Advanced Project, the green project "Counteracting Pollinator Decline" for an assessment of the environmental sustainability of pesticides and development of bee-friendly agro-ecological strategies, the green project "Organic Functionalization of Graphene for Hydrogen Storage Applications" for the development of three-dimensional graphene matrices for the storage and transport of hydrogen;

-(iii) recent areas of research under development, including: the study of nanostructures and new materials for energy storage and transport; the development of ultra-high spatial and temporal resolution radiation sensors; laser photoionization; optical magnetometry; and the study of the problem of nano-plastics in marine or polar environments; the identification of new methodologies aimed at assessing the presence and effects of microplastics on both edible and endangered species; the aging of nanopolymers; and the development of Sustainable Development Goals (UN-SDGs), with ample potential for intra- and inter-departmental multi-disciplinary interaction.
+(iii) recent areas of research under development, including: the development of ultra-high spatial and temporal resolution radiation sensors; laser photoionization; optical magnetometry; nanostructures and new materials for energy storage and transport; the study of the problem of nano-plastics in marine or polar environments; the identification of new methodologies to asses the presence and effects of microplastics on both edible and endangered species; the aging of nanopolymers; the development of Sustainable Development Goals (UN-SDGs), with ample potential for intra- and inter-departmental multi-disciplinary interaction.

 Technology Transfer

 Of particular importance are the technology and knowledge transfer activities to the production system and to public institutions for the prevention of natural risks and sustainable management of resources.
-The latter will also be developed through the promotion of academia-industry collaborations, with the creation of joint laboratories and, where possible, the creation of new spin-offs, in order to strengthen a close connection between research and applications in the productive chain and to support innovation.
+The latter are being developed through the promotion of academia-industry collaborations, with the creation of joint laboratories and, where possible, the creation of new spin-offs, in order to strengthen a close connection between research and applications in the productive chain and to support innovation.